A Wedding (1978 film): Reception

-Roger Ebert gave A Wedding three-and-a-half out of four stars, writing "It begins in comedy, it moves into realms of social observation, it descends into personal revelations that are sometimes tragic, sometimes comic, and then it ends in a way that turns everything back upon itself.
+Roger Ebert gave A Wedding 3 1/2 out of 4 stars, writing "It begins in comedy, it moves into realms of social observation, it descends into personal revelations that are sometimes tragic, sometimes comic, and then it ends in a way that turns everything back upon itself.
 The more you think about what Altman's done, the more impressive his accomplishment becomes".
 Gene Siskel gave it one-and-a-half stars out of four, writing "Altman mistreats us to one boob after another.
 He appears not to care for any one of the people involved here.
 He creates pompous straw men and women and then he ridicules them.
 It's a particularly mean-spirited movie likely to please no one".
 Variety wrote "Altman's loose, seemingly unstructured style backfires in this comedy drama.
 Even the innovative director-producer's legion of fans will be disappointed.
 Those already not a member of his cult will find this work tedious".
 Charles Champlin of the Los Angeles Times wrote "Altman in A Wedding, for all his undifferentiated sport with the upper reaches of the middle class, remains the entertaining satirist rather more than the angry scold.
 Still we have all come a long way from Father of the Bride, and A Wedding is an original and funny piece of work".
 Jack Kroll of Newsweek called it "one of Altman's best films, at once one of his funniest and one of his darkest visions of a crazy, contradictory America".
 Gary Arnold of The Washington Post wrote "Musically and pictorially, Altman can't hide his condescension.
 He has invented a wedding party, ostensibly a misalliance between old but tarnished Midwestern aristocracy and new, uncouth Southern wealth, but that seems to inspire him to nothing but stale jokes and complacent contempt".
 Pauline Kael of The New Yorker wrote "There's no way to get into the movie; it's like a busted bag of marbles—people are running every way at once".

-On Rotten Tomatoes, the film has an approval rating of 73%, based on 11 reviews, with an average rating of 6.6/10.
+On Rotten Tomatoes, the film has an approval rating of 69%, based on 13 reviews, with an average rating of 6.4/10.

 Awards and nominations

-Burnett won the Best Actress Award at the San Sebastian International Film Festival, Spain's equivalent of France's Cannes Film Festival.

-Burnett won the People's Choice Award for Favorite All-Around Female Entertainer Film and Television.

-Burnett was nominated for a Golden Globe Award for Best Supporting Actress in a Motion Picture.